hmunfru/fiware-paas/python-paasmanagerclient/README.rst

 **Installation**

 All dependencies has been defined in ``requirements.txt``.
-To install the last version of this client, download it from the GIT PaaSManager repository (stable branch) and install it, using following command:
+To install the last version of this client, download it from the GIT PaaSManager repository (*master* branch) and install it, using following command:

 ::